Lindfield events

 See also, Lindfield Bonfire Society

-Celebrating its 130th anniversary, a year of fundraising and planning by Lindfield Bonfire Society (LBS) culminates on Tuesday 5th November.
-Starting at 7.30pm outside The Stand Up Inn, the torchlit procession with the Guy goes through the village, heading eventually to the common.
-There the traditional bonfire prayer will be said, followed by the lighting of the bonfire and ending with a grand f irework display.
+A year of fundraising and planning by Lindfield Bonfire Society (LBS) culminates on Wednesday 5th November.
+Starting at 7.30pm outside the Standup Inn, the torchlit procession with the Guy goes through the village, heading eventually to the common.
+There the traditional bonfire prayer will be said, followed by the lighting of the bonfire (8.30pm) and ending with a grand firework display (8.45pm).
+NB all timings are approximate.

-The event as usual is free to attend but on the night LBS holds a street collection in aid of local children’s charities.
+The event as usual is free to attend but, on the night, LBS holds a street collection in aid of local children’s charities.
 If every person that attended gave just £1 LBS would raise a phenomenal amount for its chosen charities.
-Scan the QR code to donate any amount.

 For full details check the LBS Facebook page, and website (www.lindfieldbonfiresociety.co.uk).
-Information is also available in the 2024 Bonfire programme which is available from Cottenhams, The Stand Up, Sarah Lacey Dry Cleaning, The Witch, The Bent Arms, Lindfield Club, or from the LBS website for a minimum donation of £2.
+Information is also available in the 2025 Bonfire programme which is available from many retailers in the village and beyond, or from the LBS website for a minimum donation of £2.
 LBS regrets that as it gets nearer to the fifth, they may be unable to respond to specific queries as they will be busy preparing for the night.

 If you are attending on the night, remember: